 She mumbled something incoherent, then asked, “Go where?”

 “To see the Void.”

-She snuck out of the settlement with him and followed him over the hilly plains.
-True, it was probably the best time to see it; since they were going to travel in the next day, it was closer than usual.
+Was there even a point in arguing with him?
+She yawned and followed him out of the village, grabbing her paper and quill before she left.
+Perhaps she could document this.
+True, this was probably the best time to see it; since they were going to travel in the next day, it was closer than usual.
 She and Hya walked for about two hours before they reached it.

 Up close, it indeed looked like a black wall.
 But just like Chief Thorn said, it seemed to contain true nothingness: the absence of time, space, and reality itself.
 Lavender was wholly captivated by it, and Hya seemed the same way.